mathieujonson/umpclicker/README.md

 # umpclicker

-React app for umpclicker.com, which is basically, an excuse to play with AWS Lambdas and WebSockets :)
+React app for umpclicker.com, which is basically an excuse to play with AWS Lambdas and WebSockets :)

 ## To Deploy